Rome Travel Guide

 Bus or metro ticket: 1,50 euros

-Dinner in a simple restaurant: 20 to 30 euros
+Dinner at a simple restaurant: 20 to 30 euros

-Dinner in an upscale restaurant: 30 to 60 euros
+Dinner at an upscale restaurant: 30 to 60 euros

 How safe is Rome?

-In Rome, you don’t have to worry about your safety any more than in any other European city, such as London, Berlin or Paris.
-Even at night you can walk through Rome’s streets without worrying.
-Especially in the center there is always something going on and the police is very visible.
+In Rome, you don’t need to worry about your safety any more than in other European cities, like London, Berlin or Paris.
+You can walk around the city’s streets safely even at night.
+Especially in the center, there’s always something going on and the police are very present.

-It’s best to simply carry very little cash and keep an eye on your valuables at all times.
+It’s best to carry around just a little cash and keep an eye on your valuables.

-The only place in the center that is less recommended at night is the area around Termini Station.
-Apart from the station forecourt, where the shuttle buses to the airport leave from, there are some strange characters in the streets around the station.
-But that’s often the case near train stations at night.
+The only place in the center that is less recommended at night is the area around the Termini train station.
+Except for the forecourt, from which the airport shuttle buses depart, there can be some pretty strange people hanging around the surrounding streets.
+But that’s often the case with train stations at night.

-According to EU directives, you can drink tap water throughout Europe.
-In Rome, however, this was already the case 2000 years ago.
-Why should it be any different today?
+According to EU guidelines, you can drink tap water anywhere in Europe.
+In Rome, this was already the case 2,000 years ago.
+So why should it be any different today?

-The tap water actually tastes quite good.
-Everywhere in the city there are also small fountains with clean drinking water, where you can fill up your water bottle.
+The tap water actually tastes pretty good.
+There are also little fountains all over the city with clean drinking water where you can refill your water bottle.

-What should I pack for my vacation in Rome?
+What should I pack for my trip to Rome?

-If you travel within Europe, you usually don’t need too much for a city trip, because you usually only stay a few days and everything has to fit in your hand luggage.
+You don’t usually need to pack a lot for a European city trip, as you’ll usually only be there for a few days and everything has to fit in a carry-on bag.

-To ensure that you don’t forget anything, here’s our article on a packing list for city trips.
+To make sure you don’t forget anything, here’s our packing list for city trips.